Sunnydayz77/BetterDoc/better-doc-project/README.md

 #### Post-MVP Goals

--_Have another navigation link that defines all of the various specialties that a doctor may have if users wish to understand more about the complexities of specialties in the medical system and are stuck on what to search for._
+-_Have another navigation link that defines all of the various specialties that a doctor may have if users wish to understand more about the complexities of specialties in the medical system and are stuck on what to search for._<br>
 -_Post another navigation tab that is specifically for practice locations near the user.
-This link would describe if the practices are accepting new patients as well as what insurances are accepted, phone numbers, and office hours._
+This link would describe if the practices are accepting new patients as well as what insurances are accepted, phone numbers, and office hours._<br>
--_Create login capabilities so that users can "favorite" and save preferred provider information._
+-_Create login capabilities so that users can "favorite" and save preferred provider information._<br>
--_Locate and use another API that renders health quotes and helpful information on the front page._
+-_Locate and use another API that renders health quotes and helpful information on the front page._<br>

 <br>

 #### Post-MVP Data

--_Specialty Search API endpoint from Better Doctor._
+-_Specialty Search API endpoint from Better Doctor._<br>
--_Practice Search API endpoint from Better Doctor._
+-_Practice Search API endpoint from Better Doctor._<br>
--_Another API that renders health quotes and helpful information on the front page._
+-_Another API that renders health quotes and helpful information on the front page._<br>

 <br>

+#### SWOT Analysis
+_Strengths going into the project include my design skills and thuroughness in completion of projects.
+I pride myself in being very detail oriented.
+Weaknesses and opportunities include learning more about how functions and classes are written in react.
+Threats include users not taking the happy path and writing in specifc providers in the address bar, which I can account for and create a fix for that during the project._

 ***